SulaimanConain/portfolioproject/README.md

 In this project i have visualized the different covid 19 variants data using MySQL server and tableau.

-The table and graphs obtained at the end shows the old variant and all the different variants separately
+The table and graphs obtained at the end shows the old variant and all the different new variants separately